Clash-of-Prodigies/Hermes/templates/telegram/welcome.md

-*Telegram verification complete*
+*Welcome to Clash of Prodigies*

-Your chat id is now linked to your Prodigy account
+Your chat id for Telegram is now linked to your Prodigy account

 Account ID    %%prodigy_id%%
 Account name  %%username%%